alphagov/re-team-manual/source/documentation/prometheus-for-gds-paas/architecture/decisions/0006-deploying-prometheus-to-private-networks-in-aws.md

-As RE (and techops more broadly) provides more services, client teams end up having to consider more VPC Peering connections in their security analyses, and this doesn't feel like a particularly scalable way for us to offer services to client teams.
+As RE (and techops more broadly) provides more services, client teams end up having to consider more VPC Peering connections in their security analyses, and this does not feel like a particularly scalable way for us to offer services to client teams.

 Finally, we believe that VPC Peering is something that has to be